 Consumers obtain household goods in many different ways.
 Some people purchase items outright with cash, others use credit or financing, and many households choose rent-to-own (RTO) as a flexible way to obtain the products they need.

-Rent-to-own allows customers to take home household goods immediately and make rental payments over time, with the option to obtain ownership if they continue the agreement.
-Because rent-to-own is structured as a Lease-to-Own transaction rather than a loan, customers are not taking on debt or borrowing money.
+Rent-to-own allows customers to take home household goods immediately and make renewal payments over time, with the option to obtain ownership if they continue the agreement.
+Because rent-to-own is structured as a lease rather than a loan, customers are not taking on debt or borrowing money.

 For many households, the appeal of rent-to-own lies in its flexibility, accessibility, and practicality.